 Scope and Limitations

-If you do not believe that your needs are being adequately or appropriately met, you are encouraged to meet with Disability staff will work with you on a case-by-case basis to attempt to resolve your concerns when feasible within the limits established by law for the provision of reasonable accommodations.
+If you do not believe that your needs are being adequately or appropriately met, you are encouraged to meet with Director of Student Disability Services.
+She will work with you on a case-by-case basis to attempt to resolve your concerns when feasible within the limits established by law for the provision of reasonable accommodations.

 The United States Equal Employment Opportunity Commission (EEOC)

 Sixth Floor, Room 601